truh/CryptoFun/README.rst

 ~~~~~~~

 In Python you can create a simple Sniffer only with the socket libary.
-Example of a simple sniffer:
+Example for a simple sniffer:

 .. code:: python